-WHS has a junior Outdoor Education programme based in our wonderful region.
-Year 9 students participate in a river-based Outdoor Education camp at Greenstone Station early in Term 1, and at the end of Term 3 we have our 'Journeys' programme where students choose from a range of experiences including tramping, mountain biking, kayaking and horse trekking and then 'journey' around the Wakatipu for two days and a night.
+WHS has a junior Outdoor Education programme based in our surrounding environment.
+Year 9 students participate in a river-based Outdoor Education camp at Greenstone Station early in Term 1, where they will spend 3 days camping in tents on the farm while learning about river safety (river crossing, river swimming, kayaking), day tramping (Lake Rere) and developing relationships in their house groups.
+Greenstone Camp sets the scene for our students to become connected to the "Wakatipu Way".

-The Year 10 Branches Camp is considered to be a "rite of passage" for students going into the senior school.
-It has been running for over 50 years and takes place at the end of Term 4.
-Based at Branches Station, at the head of the

-Shotover River, students participate in outdoor activities including the legendary Lochnagar tramp, rafting and search and rescue.
+The famous Year 10 Branches Camp has been running for over 55 years and takes place at the end of Term 4.
+Based at Branches Station, at the head of the Shotover River, students participate in outdoor activities including the iconic Lochnagar tramp, rafting the Upper Shotover River, overnight search & rescue and campcraft.
+Branches is often one of students' most memorable experiences from Wakatipu High School.

-We also offer an awesome outdoor recreation course for senior students, making the most of the surrounding environment of the Wakatipu.
+We also offer an awesome Outdoor Education course for senior students, making the most of the surrounding environment of the Wakatipu.
 Year 12 and 13 students gain experience and credits in kayaking, tramping, bushcraft, mountain expeditions, snow caving and safety management.
-Highlights include tramping up the Rockburn Valley, kayaking the Clutha River and mountain expeditions on the Remarkables.
+Highlights include tramping up the Rockburn Valley, kayaking the Clutha River and at Kawarau Falls, and participating in mountain expeditions on the Remarkables.